2013 Philadelphia Eagles season: Game summaries

-NFC Wild Card Playoff Game: vs. (6) New Orleans Saints
+NFC Wild Card Playoffs: vs. (6) New Orleans Saints

 The Eagles hosted the Saints in the Wild Card round.
 This was the first playoff game between the Saints and Eagles since the 2006 NFC Divisional Playoff game, which New Orleans won 26–24.
-The Saints had never won a road playoff game coming into this game.
-Philadelphia led 24–23 with less than a minute remaining.
-But the Saints marched down the field to win it with a Shayne Graham field goal as time expired.
+The Saints had never won a road playoff game coming into this game in five previous attempts.
+Philadelphia led 24–23 with less than five minutes remaining.
+However, the Saints marched down the field to win it with a Shayne Graham field goal as time expired.

 With the heartbreaking loss, the Eagles ended the season with an overall record of 10–7.
 This was their final appearance in the playoffs until 2017, when they went on to win Super Bowl LII.